Dr. Pablo Bianucci, PhD

 The optical properties of semiconductor nanostructures are incredibly rich.
 In collaboration with Dr. John Capobianco, in the Department of Chemistry and Biochemistry, we grow ZnO nanostructures using solution-based methods.Slowing down trapped light

 By carefully sculpting periodic patterns in dielectric media it is possible to slow down its group velocity (the velocity at which a wave can carry information).
-We have combined that patterning with microring resonators, to find the effect of combining confinement of light at the microscale with slow light.Selected publications
+We have combined that patterning with microring resonators, to find the effect of combining confinement of light at the microscale with slow light.Recent publications

 A. Hassanpour, N. Bogdan, J. A. Capobianco, and P. Bianucci, “Hydrothermal selective growth of low-aspect-ratio isolated ZnO nanorods", Materials & Design 119, 464 (2017)